molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 ###Preparations
 1. Note down the full path to your TriTyper genotype data directory.
 We will refer to this directory `genotypedir`.
-2. Determine the full path of the trait data you want to use, and make sure this data is normalized (e.g. use Quantile Normalized, Log<sub>2</sub> transformed Illumina gene expression data, or any of the files produced in [Step 5](link)).
+2. Determine the full path of the trait data you want to use, and make sure this data is normalized (e.g. use Quantile Normalized, Log<sub>2</sub> transformed Illumina gene expression data, or any of the files produced in [Step 5 - Determining the optimum number of PCs to remove](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#step-5---the-optimum-number-of-pcs-to-remove)).
 We will refer to this path as `traitfile`.
 3. Locate your phenotype annotation file: `annotationfile`.
 Also note down the platform identifier `platformidentifier`.
 4. Locate your `genotypephenotypecoupling` if you have such a file.
 You can also use this file to test specific combinations of genotype and phenotype individuals.
 5. Find a location on your hard drive to store the output.
 We will refer to this directory as `outputdir`.
 6. (Optional) You can confine your analysis in several ways.
 For example, you can create a text-file with a list of snps (referred to as `snplist`; one SNP per line, single column), or a text file containing combination between SNPs and probes/traits/genes (referred to as `snpprobelist`; tab-separated, SNP identifier on first column, probe/gene/trait on second column).
 7. (Optional) We have found that removing *cis* effects greatly enhances the power to detect *trans* effects.
 Consequently, our software provides a way to correct your `traitfile` data for *cis* effects.
 Note down the full path of the file containing the *cis*-QTL effects to be removed.
 We will refer to this file as `qtlfile`.
-The format of this file is identical to the [eQTLs.txt.gz file](link).
+The format of this file is identical to the [QTL file](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#qtl-file).
     - **Note:** Removing QTL effects only properly works on imputed genotype data.
 The program will not remove QTL effects when imputation dosages are not available.

 ###Commands to be issued